liupao/quasar-docs-cn/src/pages/vue-components/icon.md

  1. Defines how to interpret icon
  {
    cls: String // class name(s)
-   content: String // optional, in case you are using a ligature font
+   content: String // 可选的, in case you are using a ligature font
                    // and you need it as content of the QIcon }